Grega Sorčan

-Grega Sorčan (born 5 March 1996) is a Slovenian professional footballer who plays as a goalkeeper for Greek Super League 2 club Apollon Smyrnis.
+Grega Sorčan (born 5 March 1996) is a Slovenian footballer who plays as a goalkeeper for Italian club Unione Fincantieri Monfalcone.

 Club career

 Sorčan made his professional debut with Triglav Kranj in a 3–0 loss against Rudar Velenje on 3 August 2013.
 He briefly transferred to Chievo in the Italian Serie A, before returning to Gorica as a starting goalkeeper.

 International career

 Sorčan was a youth international for Slovenia.